Burnout Risk Index

 – MK, Lawyer, Anonymous

-For many people, they haven’t realised the level of burnout or mental burden from work until after these physical symptoms show up and they put two and two together.
+For many people, they haven’t realized the level of burnout or mental burden from work until after these physical symptoms show up and they put two and two together.

 Additional concerning symptoms: